jaysrivatsa/sample_size_calculator/README.md

 ```

 ### Ratio metric
-Metrics which is a ratio of two additive metrics is know as a ratio metrics.
+Metrics which are a ratio of two additive metrics are know as ratio metrics.

-For example: If the randomisation unit of a test is user, then dollar spent/total requests would be a ratio metric
+example: If the randomisation unit of a test is user, then amount_spent/total_requests would be a ratio metric

-Stats needed for computing sample size
+Stats needed for computing the sample size-
 * numerator mean
 * denominator mean
 * numberator std